 Events took an ironic turn.
-Mary decided to return briefly to Jerusalem, intending only to retrieve some of her children’s clothes and get some money, since no one had packed or budgeted for an extended stay away from home.
+Mary decided to return briefly to Jerusalem, intending only to check on her sister- and brother-in-law and Rasmieh, retrieve some of her children’s clothes and get some money, since no one had packed or budgeted for an extended stay away from home.
 In Israel’s terminology, she was an infiltrator; Israeli patrols killed many Palestinians trying to cross the border to return to their homes.
 (An international law expert might say she was exercising her right to return to her home at the end of hostilities.)
 Whatever circuitous route Mary took to sneak into Jerusalem, luck was on her side: She happened to be home when the Israeli occupation authorities were conducting a census of its new subjects.
 Thus counted, she was able to get an Israeli-issued identification card, which meant that she could petition for family reunification for the rest of her immediate family.
 Then she infiltrated back to Amman.
 By January 1968, the boys and their parents were reunited in newly occupied East Jerusalem.

 To say that it was a different city than the one they had left months earlier would be a wild understatement.
 East Jerusalem seemed to be the focus of Israel’s attention, and the Israeli occupiers moved quickly and aggressively to make it theirs.
 In his book Popular Resistance in Palestine: A History of Hope and Empowerment, Mazin Qumsiyeh describes Israeli policy in East Jerusalem after the 1967 War: “The Israeli authorities proceeded with large-scale settlement activities in East Jerusalem and within a few years, they had confiscated nearly a third of the private lands of East Jerusalemites. . . .
 The first priority for the Israeli occupation was to take over and integrate Jerusalem into the ‘Jewish state.’”1